Last Updated on July 1, 2023 by Mark S. Taylor

 To ensure optimum efficiency and engine durability, the oil level in your car’s engine must be kept at the right level.
 You must be able to access the engine oil cover in order to check or add engine oil.
 We’ll walk you step-by-step through the procedure of opening the engine oil cover safely in this post.

-- 4 Steps for Open the Engine Oil Cap
+Open Engine Oil Cap

 You should always open engine oil cap.